DLM-IBM/glossary/index.md

 {: #x4281528}

 A web or mobile device application.
 See also [mobile application](#x4258535), [web application](#x2116500).

-### app ID
-{: #x7909906}

-A GUID that is assigned to a Bluemix mobile application.
-See also [globally unique identifier](#x2390455).
-See also [{{site.data.keyword.appid_full}}](/docs/services/appid/index.html)

-### application key
-{: #x7290111}

-The unique identifier that your application uses when it reports data to IBM Mobile Quality Assurance.
-The key can be regenerated any time.
-However, older builds that use an older application key can no longer report to IBM Mobile Quality Assurance sessions.

 ### application programming interface (API)
 {: #x2000186}